Nikola2444/RISC-V-vector-processor/README.md

 ## SIMULATION

-To simulate the design in Vivado next .tcl script needs to be sourced to it.
+To simulate the design in Vivado next .tcl script needs to be sourced to it:

   vivado_pjt/create_pjt.tcl